scala/docs.scala-lang/overviews/reflection/symbols-trees-types.md

 In the above, we intend to construct a list of `Apply` nodes that we find in our given tree.

-We achieve this by in effect _adding_ a special case to the already breadth-first `traverse` method defined in superclass `Traverser`, via subclass `traverser`'s overridden `traverse` method.
+We achieve this by in effect _adding_ a special case to the already depth-first `traverse` method defined in superclass `Traverser`, via subclass `traverser`'s overridden `traverse` method.
 Our special case affects only nodes that match the pattern `Apply(fun, args)`, where `fun` is some function